-From Dan on June 4th, 2008 in Tools and Tips
+From Margaret Everton on June 04, 2008 in Tools and Tips

 How to properly mount something to your wall is an important trick to know.
 Improperly mounted items lead to broken glass or ceramics, damaged drywall, and can be dangerous.
 Taking the time to properly hang your picture frames, clocks, artwork, and even heavier objects is not difficult.
 In fact, it is safe and goes easy on your walls.

 There are several different kinds of wall mounts, from ornate wall hooks to beefy mounting systems for televisions.
 Most commonly, people use wall hooks, whether it be for hanging coats or hanging pictures or art.
 For light to moderately heavy items, wall mounting is easy.
 If you are lucky enough to find a stud, then use by simply screwing your wall hook through the drywall and into the stud.
 Unfortunately, studs are often hard to come by so you will need a wall anchor.

 There are three main types of wall anchors and choosing the correct one will depend on the weight of the object to be hung:

 - For light loads, such as decorations and light pictures, you can use a basic, plastic wall anchor.

 These look rather similar to screws but for the hole in them that holds the actual screw.
 To install a plastic wall anchor, simply drill a hole that is just a bit smaller than the wall anchor, gently tap the wall anchor in with a hammer, and screw a sheet-metal screw into the anchor.
 Note that when buying a wall mount kit, the anchor and corresponding screw are usually included, just be sure it can carry the load you want to impose on it.

 - For medium weight wall hanging, use hollow wall anchors, or “Molly bolts.”